RSS Feed

 Then it was back onto the trail, heading downwards…lovely, even with gigantic boulders, I loved it, partly because I enjoy hiking down which is definitely easier for me to negotiate, and it’s also very pleasant for my toes.
 It must have been in the mid-80s today, and the weather all week long has been so perfect, you couldn’t order anything better.
 In the 50s/60s at night, and high 70s/low 80s during the day…ruffly white clouds, deep blue sky…

 Our hike round trip: around 4 miles.
 We made it in just about 6 hours.
+(As I think Bill Bryson said, and I concur: A mile in the mountains is not just a mile!)

 Now we’re back in the condos, and most of the group has gone to the Bathtub for a quick swim.
 Then it’s on to the Gypsy Café for our farewell dinner…the food there is fabulous!